pwr-Solaar/Solaar/docs/index.md

 If you are using an old version and something described here does not work you should upgrade using one of the methods described below.

+Solaar runs as a regular user process, albeit with direct access to the Linux interface that lets it directly communicate with the Logitech devices it manages using special Logitech-proprietary (HID++) commands.
+Each Logitech device implements a different subset of these commands.
+Solaar is thus only able to make the changes to devices that devices implement.

+Solaar is not a device driver and does not process normal input from devices.
+It is thus unable to fix problems that arise from incorrect handling of mouse movements or keycodes by Linux drivers or other software.

 Solaar can be used as a GUI application, the usual case, or via its command-line interface.
 The Solaar GUI is meant to run continuously in the background, monitoring devices, making changes to them, and responding to some messages they emit.